zf-fr/zfr-oauth2-server/README.md

 ### Using the authorization server

-The authorization server allows you to authorize a request and generate token.
+The authorization server allows you to authorize a request and generate a token.
 To create an authorization server, you need first to create grants.
 A grant is a flow that allows to create tokens.
 Each flow has its own use case.
 Currently, ZfrOAuth2 supports the following grants: authorization grant, client credentials grant, password grant and refresh token grant: